Billing and Account Management FAQs

 Here a few things to keep in mind if you’re joining or creating an organization with active credits on your account:

 - We apply credits under an account to the organization's consolidated bill, beginning the first full billing cycle after an account joins the organization.

 - Credits on a standalone account are applied to usage costs incurred by the account before joining the organization.
 With credit sharing on, the remaining credit balance, if any, is applied across all applicable usage incurred by member accounts from the start of the next billing cycle.

 - Credits redeemed on a standalone account at any time during the month of joining the organization are applied to the usage generated by the standalone account until joining the organization.

-Q: I have active credits in my AWS account, and I’ve linked my account to a management account.
+Q: I have active credits in my Amazon Web Services account, and I’ve linked my account to a management account.
 If I leave the organization on a certain day of the month, will my credits still be shared within the organization?

 Yes.
 The credits will be applied to your standalone account starting the first day of the following month.

 Q: I have more than one active credits in my account.
 What’s the order in which the credits are applied?

 For example, you have two credits available.
 Credit one is for ¥100, expires January 2021, and can be used for either Amazon S3 or Amazon EC2.
 Credit two is for ¥50, expires December 2021, and can be used only for Amazon EC2.
 You incurred two charges: ¥1000 for Amazon EC2 and ¥500 for Amazon S3.
 Credit one is applied, which expires in January, to the Amazon EC2 charge, which leaves you with a ¥900 Amazon EC2 charge and a ¥500 Amazon S3 charge.
 Then, credit two is applied to the remaining ¥900 of Amazon EC2 usage.
 You need to pay ¥850 for Amazon EC2 and ¥500 for Amazon S3.
 All your credits are now exhausted.